RawatRahul14/PyTorch-Guide/README.md

 * **AutoGrad :** Automatic differentiation for creating and training Deep Neural Networks.

 ## Applications:
+PyTorch is used in various domains due to its flexibility, ease of use, and powerful features.

+Some key applications of PyTorch:
 1. **Computer Vision (CV)**
     * Image Classification: It is used to make models for classifying images into different categories.
     * Object Detection: YOLO algorithm uses Convolutional Layers (or CNN) to detect objects in an image and is implemented on PyTorch.